-Panel discussion on FDI policies and trends in member countries of the Islamic Development Bank (in partnership with the Islamic Development Bank (IsDB) and the Islamic Centre for the Development of Trade (ICDT))
+Panel discussion on FDI policies and trends in member countries of the Islamic Development Bank (in partnership with the Islamic Development Bank and the Islamic Centre for the Development of Trade)

 Date: Thursday, 21 October 2021

-Global foreign direct investment (FDI) collapsed in 2020, falling by 42% to an estimated $859 billion, from $1.5 trillion in 2019.
+Global FDI collapsed in 2020, falling by 42% to an estimated USD859 billion, from USD1.5 trillion in 2019.
 FDI flows have also considerably declined in member countries of the IsDB.
 The steep decline in greenfield announcements and international project finance in Africa and Asia is a cause for major concern.
-Without investment in the productive sectors of the economy, developing countries will struggle to rebuild from the effects of the pandemic.
+Without investment in the productive sectors of the economy, developing countries will struggle to rebuild from the effects of the COVID-19 pandemic.

 Issues to be discussed: